-- 2. Listen to wishes and feelings of the child, but not to promise any confidentiality - 3.
+- 2. Listen to the wishes and feelings of the child, but not to promise confidentiality - 3.
 Report it to the DSL/DDSL - 4.
 The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 5.
-In the absence of the DSL or DDSL, staff will refer directly to MASH or the child's social worker (if applicable) and the police (if appropriate) if there is a significant concern or to contact LCSS for advice and guidance. - 5.2.
+In the absence of the DSL or DDSL, staff will refer directly to MASH or the child's social worker (if applicable) and the police (if appropriate) if there is a significant concern. - 5.2.
 The DSL will ensure any decisions and justifications for those decisions will be recorded in writing with clear outcomes documented following any action taken. - 5.3.
 Our school will discuss any concerns we have with the child's parents.
 There may be occasions when this is not appropriate and school staff would consult with other agencies prior to involving parents.
 We will record any decision not to discuss with parents and why. - 5.4.
 Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and our own school GDPR policy. - 5.5.
-All safeguarding records will be transferred in accordance with GDPR to the child's receiving school/setting.
-These will be given to the receiving School and a receipt of delivery will be obtained.
-We will ensure that when a pupil who is the subject of a Child Protection (CP) Plan leaves, their information is transferred to the new school within 5 school days and that the child's Social Worker is informed that the child has moved. - 5.6.
-The Headteacher will be kept informed of any significant concerns by the DSL, if they are not the DSL and all other staff are informed on a need-to-know basis.
+All safeguarding records will be transferred in accordance with GDPR/KCSiE to the child's receiving school/setting within 5 school days. - 5.6.
+The Headteacher will be kept informed of any significant concerns by the DSL, if they are not the DSL, and all other staff are informed on a need-to-know basis.